oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 mechanism.

-Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correllation attacks are a concern.
+Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correlation attacks are a concern.
 Implementers MAY define a JWT envelope format (as described in (#enveloping)) to encrypt the SD-JWT and associated Disclosures when transmitted over an insecure channel.